In Shot At Donald Trump, New York Passes Law Allowing State Charges Against People Given A Presidential Pardon

 Critics have expressed worry that Donald Trump will use his broad pardon powers to exonerate those close to him who are convicted of crimes, including ones that the president himself may have been involved in.
 Trump has already used presidential pardons on supporters, including former Arizona Sheriff Joe Arpaio, who was held in criminal contempt of court for disobeying a judge’s order that his department stop racially profiling.

-Trump came under fire but stood by his decision, even as he came under fire from members of his own party.
+Trump came under fire but stood by his decision, even as members of his own party criticized the move.
 In an interview afterward, Trump said that he decided to announce the pardon as Hurricane Harvey was making landfall in Texas because he thought it would get better ratings.

 The state of New York has investigated Trump’s company and allegations that they intentionally lied about assets in order to secure bank loans.
 The new law clarifies that Trump’s federal pardons will not stop these state investigations from moving forward.